overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 > Care should be taken to ensure that these monitoring routines and associated alerts remain functional and periodically tested/verified to ensure viability. **Likewise, admins should have a rough idea of how to respond to alerts if/when raised.**

 ### Alert Recipients
+*[DOCUMENTATION PENDING.]*

-[NOTE about how this ties into ...
-Operators and S4 conventions around monitoring and alerting - with default/convention to have an Operator named `Alerts` - along with links on how to modify these defaults/conventions as needed...f]
+[NOTES: Need to link-to and address conventions for defining alert recipients via SQL Server Agent Operators - i.e., `Alerts` by default - along with links to documentation on how to update/customize if/as needed.]

+[NOTES: Need to provide rationale/recommendation for having SQL Server Agent operators link to aliases as opposed to specific email addresses - as per:

+]

 ### S4 Alerting Inventory
 The following S4 alerting capabilities are currently available - with links to setup and other documentation specified per entry listed below.